Fraud Warnings When Completing SSA Disability Benefit Forms

 Attorney Brent L. Klender discusses important elements in applying for disability benefits.

-Applying for Social Security Disability benefits in states like Indiana or Texas can be a complex matter, particularly because most applicants have no prior experience in dealing with this type of filing.
+Applying for Social Security Disability benefits in states like Texas can be a complex matter, particularly because most applicants have no prior experience in dealing with this type of filing.
 It is important that applicants take steps to ensure accuracy in their application not only to help facilitate a favorable outcome, but also to avoid putting themselves in a situation where they may be accused of misrepresenting information.

 A fraudulent Social Security Disability filing, or knowingly misrepresenting information, can warrant criminal charges or related fines.
 The following are a few examples of potentially fraudulent actions to avoid when seeking to obtain SSI or SSD benefits: